-Esteban del Río is an Associate Professor in the Department of Communication Studies at the University of San Diego and currently serves as the Associate Provost for Inclusion and Diversity and Director of the Center of Inclusion and Diversity.
+Esteban del Río is a Professor in the Department of Communication Studies at the University of San Diego and currently serves as the Associate Provost for Inclusion and Diversity and Director of the Center of Inclusion and Diversity.
 He earned his B.A., in History at the University of San Diego and a PhD in the Department of Communication at the University of Massachusetts Amherst, working in the area of media and cultural studies.
 As Associate Provost, he advances the Catholic mission of USD through recognizing the inherent dignity of all members of the campus community and catalyzing campus-wide strategies working toward inclusion, love, and justice manifesting as institutional habits.

 Esteban’s research interests include the study of unity and difference, cultural production and reception, Latinidad, consumer culture, and social change with essays appearing in Communication Yearbook, Journal of Communication Inquiry, Communication Culture Critique, Participations: International Journal of Audience Research, and Flow.
 He writes about television, cinema, museums, social media, and aesthetic activism in these publications.
 Current research examines the construction and contestation of Latinidad as a coherent structure of feeling in informational and entertainment discourses, considering how Latinos in the United States challenge assumptions about difference in political, economic, and cultural practices.
 He is also interested in exploring how a communication approach to difference can intervene in discourses and practices of inclusion and equity in educational and corporate-managed articulations of diversity.